hpc-carpentry/hpc-python/_episodes/01-basics.md

 {: .output}

 Notice how even though we changed the value of `weight_kg`, `weight_lb` did not update.
-This demonstrates a very important property of programming languages: a computer will not do anything unless you specifically tell it to - **nothing ever happens automatically**.
+This demonstrates a very important property of programming languages: a computer will not do anything unless you specifically tell it to &mdash;
+**nothing ever happens automatically**.
 This is different from the behaviour of a spreadsheets, where a cell will automatically update when the cells it refers to are updated.

 If we want to tell Python to update `weight_lb` to reflect the new value of `weight_kg`, we will need to perform this operation explicitly.

 ```
 weight_lb = weight_kg * 2.2